black and white kitchen

 Island design ideas:

-- Black island with white perimeter cabinets (classic contrast)
+• Black island with white perimeter cabinetsย (classic contrast)

-- White island with black waterfall edges (contemporary twist)
+• White island with black waterfall edgesย (contemporary twist)

-- Two-toned island (black base with white upper cabinets)
+• Two-toned islandย (black base with white upper cabinets)

-- Black and white striped island (bold and graphic)
+• Black and white striped islandย (bold and graphic)

-- Natural wood island in a black and white kitchen (warm contrast)
+• Natural wood islandย in a black and white kitchen (warm contrast)

 Don’t forget functionality.
 Add open shelving on one side for cookbooks, incorporate wine storage, or install outlets for charging devices.
 Beauty meets practicality here.